Contacting James Love

 - 2007 November 12.
 James Love.
 “Would cash prizes promote cheap drugs?”
 The New Scientist.

-- 2006 March.
-James Love, "Measures to Enhance Access to Medical Technologies, and New Methods of Stimulating Medical R & D, UC Davis Law Review, Volume 40, Issue No. 3 Symposium: Intellectual Property and Social Justice, 679.
+- 2007 March.
+James Love, “Measures to Enhance Access to Medical Technologies, and New Methods of Stimulating Medical R & D, UC Davis Law Review, Volume 40, Issue No. 3 Symposium: Intellectual Property and Social Justice, 679.
 This paper has two sections.
 The first concerns several proposals for improving the management of the traditional patent system, including improved statutory grounds for granting compulsory licenses, the use of remuneration guidelines for compulsory licenses, the creation of non-voluntary patent pools for the collective management of intellectual property rights, and three additional proposals for increasing patent transparency, managing standards for granting patents and avoiding unwarranted encroachments on the public domain.
 The second section of the paper looks at more radical changes in the paradigms to support medical R&D, including the use of medical innovation prizes, competitive intermediaries and a global medical R&D treaty.
+An earlier version of this was presented at the WIPO Open Forum on the draft Substantive Patent Law Treaty in 2006, and as “Four Practical Measures to Enhance Access to Medical Technologies,” a chapter in Negotiating Health, Earthscan, Edited by Pedro Roffe, Geoff Tansey and David Vivas-Eugui, 2006.

 - 2006 May.
 James Love.
 Drug development incentives to improve access to essential medicines.
 Bulletin of the World Health Organization.
 84(5).